vidjil/vidjil/doc/immunobiological_background.md

 - Additionally, nucleotides on the two strands of DNA on a chromosome are tethered together in pairs:
   - As with Ts
   - Cs and Gs
-- A gene is a sequence of nucleotides on a chromosome that can be translated by our cell's biological machinery
+- A gene is a sequence of nucleotides on a chromosome, which can be translated by our cell's biological machinery
 - Genes often differ between individuals
 - A locus (latin for "place", plural: loci) is the position of a significant sequence of DNA on a chromosome
 - DNA has a reading direction: from the 5' (or upstream) end toward the 3' (or downstream) end, named after nucleic acid ring structures found in DNA